Enhanced precision bound of low-temperature quantum thermometry via dynamical control: Results

-The only penalty for a small $G_0 \ll \omega_{\rm min}$ is large thermalization time.
-Yet, even if $G_0$ corresponds to divergent thermalization times (e.g., for $G_0, \omega_{\rm min} \to 0$), one can use optimal control to reach the steady state at the minimal (quantum speed limit) time \cite{sugny10, mukherjee13}.
-This behavior is in sharp contrast to that of an unmodulated thermometer, where $\xi(T)$ diverges for $T \to 0$, thus precluding any possibility of precise temperature estimation at very low temperatures \cite{hofer17fundamental}.
+The only penalty for a small $G_0 \ll \omega_{\rm min}$ is long thermalization time.
+Yet, even if $G_0$ corresponds to divergent thermalization times (e.g., for $G_0, \omega_{\rm min} \to 0$), one can use optimal control to reach the steady state at the minimal (quantum speed limit) time \cite{sugny10}: one can initially apply a strong brief pulse to take the thermometer to an optimal state, from which it takes the least time to thermalize, as detailed in \cite{mukherjee13}.
+Following this initial pulse, one can periodically modulate the system, as presented here.
+This behavior is in sharp contrast to that of an unmodulated thermometer, where $\xi(T)$ diverges for $T \to 0$, thus precluding any possibility of precise temperature estimation at very low temperatures \cite{potts19fundamental}.

 This novel effect of keeping $\xi$ finite even in close proximity to the absolute zero is a direct consequence of our control scheme, and is unachievable without modulation for any non-zero $\omega_0$.
-Extension of the analysis to multipeak QFI is given in the App. \ref{sup3peaks} (also see Fig. (\ref{fig3p})).
+Extension of the analysis to multipeak QFI is given in the App. \ref{appF} (also see Fig. (\ref{fig3p})).